Jarokgamer/VIBEZ/README.md

 Currently in development.

 ### Web
-You can also run the web version by visiting: [your-web-url-here]
+Coming soon!

 ## How to Build from Source

 1. Ensure you have Flutter installed on your machine
-2. Clone this repository: `git clone https://github.com/yourusername/VIBEZ.git`
+2. Clone this repository: `git clone https://github.com/YOURGITHUBUSERNAME/VIBEZ.git`
 3. Navigate to the project directory: `cd VIBEZ`
 4. Run `flutter pub get` to install dependencies
 5. Connect a device or start an emulator